Combinatorics of cone types in Coxeter groups: Preliminaries

 \subsubsection{Cone Types and Boundary roots of $W$}

 The definition of cone types, cone type parts and boundary roots were introduced in \Cref{intro}.
-We recall some key properties related to these notions that will be useful for our work here.
+We now recall additional structure and properties of cone types in Coxeter groups relevant to the results in this article.